Home renovation is one of the best ways to get the home you want.

 Proper preparation and planning – and that’s where our step-by-step guide to home renovation comes in…

-1. Find the right renovation project
+1. Buying the right property

 It’s easy to spot a property in need of work simply by looking through the online portals like Rightmove and Zoopla.